mkp170791/numpy/doc/source/reference/ufuncs.rst

 ================

-There are currently more than 60 universal functions defined in :mod:`numpy` on one or more types, covering a wide variety of operations.
+There are currently more than 60 universal functions defined in :mod:`numpy_demo` on one or more types, covering a wide variety of operations.
 Some of these ufuncs are called automatically on arrays when the relevant infix notation is used (*e.g.*, :func:`add(a, b) <add>` is called internally when ``a + b`` is written and *a* or *b* is an